expert advice MORE

 If you are not happy with the recommendations that the school district makes or have not worked well with the special education department previously, you should seek help from a family counselor or psychologist.
 Besides making specific suggestions about schooling, this individual could also provide the counseling that your son may require in order to re-enter school.
 You should choose an individual who has previous experience working with children with LD (learning disabilities)and ADHD (attention deficit disorder with hyperactivity).

 The GED test may not be a good alternative for your son as many states have 18 as the minimum age requirement.
 You might want to investigate if your state has a proficiency test that is the equivalent of a high school diploma.
 Both of these tests are difficult.

 Unfortunately, there are many others who have experienced a similar set of problems.
-You can find solid information on ways to help your child by visiting these websites: Learning Disabilities Association of America, National Center for Learning Disabilities, Coordinated Campaign for Learning Disabilities, Children and Adults with Attention Deficit/Hyperactivity Disorder, and National Attention Deficit Disorder Association.
+You can find solid information on ways to help your child by visiting these websites: National Center for Learning Disabilities, Coordinated Campaign for Learning Disabilities, Children and Adults with Attention Deficit/Hyperactivity Disorder, and National Attention Deficit Disorder Association.

 More on: Expert Advice

 Peggy Gisler and Marge Eberts are experienced teachers who have more than 60 educational publications to their credit.
 They began writing books together in 1979.
 Careers for Bookworms was a Book-of-the-Month Club paperback selection, and Pancakes, Crackers, and Pizza received recognition from the Children's Reading Roundtable.
 Gisler and Eberts taught in classrooms from kindergarten through graduate school.
 Both have been supervisors at the Butler University Reading Center.